 The programme will not fund:

-- basic science research ● setting up or maintaining research units
+- Infrastructure, such as setting up or maintaining research units

-- applications which are solely audit or surveys, although these elements may be part of an integrated research study
+- Applications which are solely service development, unless they have wider generalisability.
+Note: the costs of any new service would not be funded by the programme applications which are solely audit or surveys, although these elements may be part of an integrated research study

 Note that whilst the programme will fund research aimed at evaluating the effectiveness of a service or intervention, it will not fund the costs of providing the service or intervention itself.